calimero-project/calimero-server/README.md

 Elements and attributes of `server-config.xml`:

 * `<knxServer name="knx-server" friendlyName="My KNXnet/IP Server">` (required): the server ID (for logging etc.) and the KNXnet/IP friendly name (for discovery & self-description)
 * `<discovery listenNetIf="all" outgoingNetIf="all" activate="true"/>` (optional attributes): the network interfaces to listen to KNXnet/IP discovery requests, as well as the network interfaces to answers to requests, e.g., `"all"`, `"any"`, or `"lo,eth0,eth1"`.
 The attribute `activate` allows to disable KNXnet/IP discovery & self-description.
+If disabled, any received discovery or descriptions request will be ignored.
 * `<serviceContainer>` (1..*): specify a server service container, i.e., the client-side endpoint for a KNX subnet.
 Attributes:
 	- `activate`: enable/disable the service container, to load/ignore that container during server startup
 	- `routing`: serve KNXnet/IP routing connections (set `true`) or disable KNXnet/IP routing (set `false`)
 	- `allowNetworkMonitoring`: allow connection requests in KNX busmonitor layer
 	- `udpPort` (optional): UDP port of the control endpoint to listen for incoming connection requests of that service container, defaults to KNXnet/IP standard port "3671"
 	-  `listenNetIf` (optional): network interface to listen for connection requests, e.g., `"any"` or `"eth1"`, defaults to host default network interface
 	- `reuseCtrlEP`: reuse the KNXnet/IP control endpoint (UDP/IP) for subsequent tunneling connections.
 If reuse is enabled, no list of additional KNX individual addresses is required (see below).
-Reuse is only possible if the individual address is not yet assigned to a connection, and if KNXnet/IP routing is not activated.
-This implies that by reusing the control endpoint at most 1 connection can be established at a time.
+Per standard, reuse is only possible if the individual address is not yet assigned to a connection, and if KNXnet/IP routing is not activated.
+This implies that by reusing the control endpoint at most 1 connection can be established at a time to a service container.

 * `<knxAddress type="individual">7.1.1</knxAddress>`: the individual address of the service container (has to match the KNX subnet!)